XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Avail.md

 -   The rate **BalearicResident** is applicable to Balearic Islands residents only.
--   The rate **largeFamily** is applied to large families and is determined by each provider.Check *remarks* for more details.
+-   The rate **largeFamily** is applied to large families and is determined by each supplier.Check *remarks* for more details.
--   The rate **honeymoon** is applied to those who just got married and is determined by each provider.
+-   The rate **honeymoon** is applied to those who just got married and is determined by each supplier.
 Check *remarks* for more details.